DMARCPROBLEM.comDMARC Record Analysis

 DMARC helps domain owners define an explicit policy for unauthenticated mail and enables reporting so they can see how their domain is being used across the email ecosystem.

-It is one of the key layers in modern email authentication because it ties SPF and DKIM to domain alignment and policy enforcement.
+It is one of the key layers in modern email authentication because it ties SPF and DKIM to the visible From domain, then lets the domain owner move from monitoring to enforcement when ready.

 How It Goes Wrong